txlog/agent/doc/txlog.1.md

 the agent will use the API key and ignore the username/password.
 It is recommended to configure only one authentication method to avoid confusion.

+### API Key Server Compatibility

+**Important:** API key authentication requires Txlog Server version 1.14.0 or higher.
+When an API key is configured, the agent automatically validates the server version on startup.
+If the server version is below 1.14.0, the agent will exit with an error message indicating the incompatibility.

+If you encounter a compatibility error, you have two options:

+1. Upgrade the Txlog Server to version 1.14.0 or higher
+2. Use basic authentication (username and password) instead of API key

+Common error messages:

+- **"authentication failed: invalid or revoked API key"** - The API key is not valid.
+Check that the key is correct and has not been revoked in the server.
+- **"server version X does not support API key authentication"** - The server version is too old.
+Upgrade to version 1.14.0 or higher.
+- **"failed to connect to server"** - Cannot reach the server.
+Check the URL and network connectivity.

 # BUGS

 Submit bug reports online at